KarimAguilar/job-application-tracker/README.md

 **This is the part that will not work until you do it, and it cannot be skipped.**

-The notebook authenticates to Google as a **service account** — a robot account with its own email address and its own private key. **No credentials are included in this repository, and none ever will be.** You have to create your own.
-Ten minutes, once.
+The notebook authenticates to Google as a **service account** — a robot account with its own email address and its own private key. **No credentials are included in this repository**, you have to create your own following the instructions bellow (please don't skip any step or it will not work):

 ### 1. Create the service account and download its key